 Mr. Mickey raved about his fish entree.

-Natalie, the very sweet owner, came out to say goodbye as we were leaving.
+Natalie, the lovely owner, came out to say goodbye as we were leaving.
 She and her husband are both Head Chefs, formerly working in the Hamptons.
 They dreamed of opening their own restaurant, so they scrimped and saved and schemed, Googling the whole country for the friendliest and most promising site.
-They were searching for a beautiful, peaceful place to open their dream restaurant, and to live.
+They were searching for a beautiful, peaceful place to open their dream restaurant and to live.
 Weaverville was the winner.